 the individual does not have signature authority to sign the record to approve the transaction.

-The mere fact that an individual signs a record with an electronic signature does not guarantee that the record has been signed by an authorized person with the ability to sign, approve, or bind the University with, such record.
+The mere fact that an individual signs a record with an electronic signature does not guarantee that the record has been signed by an authorized person with the ability to sign, approve, or bind the University with such record.
 As defined by The Board of Trustees of The University of Alabama in Board Rule 406, only certain UAH officials have signature authority to sign contracts, agreements, and similar documents, which commit UAH to a course of action and bind the University on behalf of the Board of Trustees for The University of Alabama.
 For more information, see Board Rule 406.
 The individuals that have this authority are named in a Board Resolution and cannot delegate the authority to others.

 Appropriate procedures must be used to confirm that the person signing the record has the appropriate authority.
 Authority to use an electronic signature to sign a document is the same as authority to sign using non-electronic methods.